 The cost of the Company's borrowings is generally LIBOR-based, while interest rates on ARM-MBS are based on an index rate, such as the one-year CMT rate, LIBOR or COFI.
 Therefore, any increase in LIBOR relative to the one-year CMT rates or COFI will generally result in an increase in the Company's borrowing cost that is not matched by a corresponding increase in the interest earnings on its ARM-MBS portfolio.
-At December 31, 2003, the one-year LIBOR was 1.46% and the one-year CMT was 1.26%.
-At December 31, 2003, the Company had 61.6% of its ARM-MBS portfolio repricing from the one-year CMT index, 34.2% repricing from the one-year LIBOR index, 3.3% repricing from COFI and 0.9% repricing from the 12 month CMT moving average.
+At December 31, 2004, the one-year LIBOR was 3.10% and the one-year CMT was 2.75%.
+At December 31, 2004, the Company had 49.8% of its ARM-MBS portfolio repricing off of the one-year CMT index, 48.3% repricing off of the one-year LIBOR index, 1.5% repricing off of one-month COFI and 0.4% repricing off of the 12-month CMT moving average.

-In order to mitigate its interest rate risks, the Company intends to continue to keep a substantial majority of its assets invested in ARM-MBS, rather than fixed-rate securities.
-These assets allow the Company's interest income to generally move, although at a lag, with changes in corresponding interest rates.
-However, given the lag in interest rate resets together with the interim and lifetime caps on interest rate adjustments on the Company's ARM-MBS portfolio, relative to changes in the interest rates it pays on its liabilities, the Company's net interest income could be negatively affected over the short term in a rising interest rate environment.
-The ability of ARM-MBS to reset based on changes in interest rates helps to mitigate interest rate risk more effectively over a longer time period than over the short term; however, interest rate risk is not eliminated under either scenario.
-The general trend of declining interest rates experienced during 2003 significantly reduced the Company's average cost of borrowings, to 1.59% for 2003 as compared to 2.32% for 2002, which benefited the Company.
-However, as interest rates declined, the prepayment speeds on the Company's MBS portfolio increased, causing an increase in principal prepayments and corresponding acceleration of amortization of purchase premiums on the Company's ARM-MBS portfolio.
-Consequently, the increased amortization of purchase premiums decrease the yield on the portfolio.
-In addition, interest rates on ARM-MBS scheduled to reset declined and principal repayments were reinvested at the lower prevailing market rates.
-For 2003, the weighted average coupon (i.e., the weighted average stated rate) on the Company's MBS portfolio was 4.59%, while the net yield on the MBS portfolio was 3.10%.
-The differential between the coupon and net yield on the Company's MBS portfolio reflects the cost of premium amortization, the cost of delay and the difference between the coupon and gross yield.
+In order to mitigate its interest rate risks, the Company intends to continue to primarily invest in ARM-MBS, rather than fixed-rate MBS.
+ARM-MBS allow the Company's interest income to generally adjust, although on a delayed basis, to changes in corresponding interest rates.
+However, given the time lag in interest rate resets, together with the interim and lifetime caps on interest rate adjustments, on the Company's ARM-MBS portfolio, relative to changes in the interest rates it pays on its repurchase agreements and other liabilities, the Company's net interest income would generally be expected to be negatively affected over the short term in a rising interest rate environment.
+The ability of ARM-MBS to reset based on changes in interest rates helps to mitigate interest rate risk more effectively over a longer time period than over the short term; however, interest rate risk is not eliminated.
+The general trend of rising short-term interest rates experienced during 2004 increased the Company's average cost of borrowings to 1.75% for 2004, as compared to 1.59% for 2003.
+However, as interest rates increased, the prepayment speeds on the Company's MBS portfolio slowed, causing a decrease in principal prepayments and corresponding decline of amortization of purchase premiums on the Company's ARM-MBS portfolio.
+Consequently, the decreased amortization of purchase premiums positively impacted the net yield on the Company's ARM-MBS portfolio.
+In addition, interest rates on ARM-MBS scheduled to reset increased and principal repayments on existing ARM-MBS were reinvested at the higher prevailing market rates.
+For 2004, the weighted average coupon (i.e., the weighted average stated rate) on the Company's MBS portfolio was 4.15%, while the net yield on the MBS portfolio was 3.10%.
+The differential between the coupon and net yield on the Company's MBS portfolio primarily reflects the cost of premium amortization, as well as the cost of delay and the difference between the coupon and gross yield.
 The Company's cost of delay reflects the cost associated with the delay in receiving the cash for principal repayments, during which time such receivable is non-interest bearing.
-The gross yield reflects the coupon interest income divided by the amortized cost, which includes purchase premiums, of the MBS, and thus is lower than the coupon.
+The gross yield reflects the coupon interest income divided by the amortized cost, which includes purchase premiums, of the MBS, and thus is lower than the stated coupon.